subpair/habit_tracker/README.md

 #### Return the longest run streak of all defined habits
-This displays the current habit that has the longest run streak and its streak count.
+This displays the currently highest streak and which habit it is.
 ```console
 Showing the longest streak of all habits:
 The habit "study daily" is currently your best habit with a run streak of "21" days in a row.